 Study Abroad in Japan

-The next Study Abroad in Japan is scheduled for Summer semester 2019 (beginning of May to beginning of August).
-We plan to open applications in early February.
+The next Study Abroad in Japan is scheduled for Fall semester 2019 (beginning of September to middle of December).
+We plan to open applications in early June.

 In the Study Abroad in Japan (SAJ) program, participants will learn academic English and take classes that are similar to general education classes offered at American universities.
 Temple University, Japan Campus (TUJ) is an American university located in Japan, so you can experience "studying in an American university" in Tokyo and improve your English in an international environment where students from more than 60 countries worldwide study.
 In order for participants to study at their own pace, there are part-time opinions of studying 2 days or 3 days a week, in addition to the full-time option, in which classes are 5 days a week.
 All classes are held only in English.